InnovationSwitch/innovationswitch.github.io/_posts/2018-02-22-are-you-building-your-house-of-innovation-culture-on-sand.md

   Focus is mostly placed on the products of innovation (new products or services) that the need for a solid foundation, on which to build a culture of innovation, is often neglected.
-tags: '-Innovation Cuulture-Innovation Best Practice-Change Management-'
+tags:
+ - Innovation Cuulture
+ - Innovation Best Practice
+ - Change Management
 author: thabo_ramphore
 ---
 ## The emphasis on Innovation